Economic and Legal Aspects of Competition Policy

 - Competition (perfect competition, monopoly, effective, workable, contestability);

-- Market concentration;
+- Market definition and market concentration;

 - Barriers to entry;